Slang: Etymology of the word slang

-The origin of the word is uncertain, although it may be connected with thieves' cant.
+The origin of the word "slang" is unclear.
+It was first used in print around 1800 to refer to the language of the disreputable and criminal classes in London, though its usage likely dates back further.
 A Scandinavian origin has been proposed (compare, for example, Norwegian slengenavn, which means "nickname"), but based on "date and early associations" is discounted by the Oxford English Dictionary.
 Jonathon Green, however, agrees with the possibility of a Scandinavian origin, suggesting the same root as that of sling, which means "to throw", and noting that slang is thrown language – a quick and honest way to make your point.

 Defining slang

-Linguists have no simple and clear definition of slang, but agree that it is a constantly changing linguistic phenomenon present in every subculture worldwide.
+Linguists have no simple and clear definition of slang but agree that it is a constantly changing linguistic phenomenon present in every subculture worldwide.
 Some argue that slang exists because we must come up with ways to define new experiences that have surfaced with time and modernity.
 Attempting to remedy the lack of a clear definition, however, Bethany K. Dumas and Jonathan Lighter argue that an expression should be considered "true slang" if it meets at least two of the following criteria:

 Michael Adams remarks that "[Slang] is liminal language... it is often impossible to tell, even in context, which interests and motives it serves... slang is on the edge."
 Slang dictionaries, collecting thousands of slang entries, offer a broad, empirical window into the motivating forces behind slang.

 While many forms of lexicon may be considered low-register or "sub-standard", slang remains distinct from colloquial and jargon terms because of its specific social contexts.
-While viewed as inappropriate in formal usage, colloquial terms are typically considered acceptable in speech across a wide range of contexts, while slang tends to be perceived as infelicitous in many common communicative situations.
-Jargon refers to language used by personnel in a particular field, or language used to represent specific terms within a field to those with a particular interest.
-Although jargon and slang can both be used to exclude non-group members from the conversation, the purpose of jargon is said to be optimizing conversation using terms that imply technical understanding.
-On the other hand, slang tends to emphasize social and contextual understanding.
+While viewed as inappropriate in formal usage, colloquial terms are typically considered acceptable in speech across a wide range of contexts, whereas slang tends to be perceived as inappropriate in many common communication situations.
+Jargon refers to language used by personnel in a particular field or to language used to represent specific terms within a field to those with a particular interest.
+Although jargon and slang can both be used to exclude non-group members from the conversation, slang tends to emphasize social and contextual understanding whereas the main purpose of jargon is to optimize communication using terms that imply technical understanding.